akbargumbira/ci_cd/README.md

 Github Action will do the following upon PR opening:
 - Set up KinD cluster
 - Set up Traefik for the ingress controller
-- Deploy two sample echo services (foo and bar)
+- Deploy two sample echo services (foo and bar) and route:
+  - foo.localhost to foo service
+  - bar.localhost to bar service
 - Port-forward traefik to port 8080 and run load test using locust to foo and bar service
 - Post the load test result as a comment in the PR